 One of the first questions people ask about cryptocurrencies is, “Are they legal?”
 The answer to that question is, “Yes, no, maybe.”

 It really depends on where in the world you are.
 Also, in some cases, what you intend to do with your cryptocurrencies will dictate whether your jurisdiction, city, or country will allow you to exchange cryptocurrencies for goods or services.
 In some places, the exchange of crypto-dollars like bitcoins is widely accepted, as long as you are using these tokens as a form of payment.

 In those and other locations, the trading of bitcoins as a speculative investment is frowned upon.
 In almost every instance, bitcoins and other cryptocurrencies do not fall under the influence of financial authorities or regulating bodies.
 You must understand that this could change at any time.

 In China, several virtual currency exchanges have been shut down.
-Trade in China and other Asian countries is not as free and open as it is in the United States.
-If China, the UK, the US and other financially powerful countries begin to regulate or penalize the cryptocurrency marketplace, this could stifle growth and innovation.
-It would also dramatically and negatively impact the premier benefit cryptocurrencies were created for in the first place ... privacy.
+Trade-in China and other Asian countries are not as free and open as it is in the United States.
+If China, the UK, the US, and other financially powerful countries begin to regulate or penalize the cryptocurrency marketplace, this could stifle growth and innovation.
+It would also dramatically and negatively impact the premier benefit cryptocurrencies were created for in the first place … privacy.

 As a safe, decentralized trading platform, cryptocurrencies allow for anonymity and privacy.
 They operate on a peer-to-peer transactional basis, without the need for a third party approving and recording transactions.
 Currently, for the most part, in most areas of the world, you can still purchase and sell cryptocurrency legally.